-These parameters will be included in the Department’s amendment to the designation application, which will be lodged with Council in April 2017.
+These parameters are included in the Department’s amendment to the designation application.

 Waikeria Prison has been part of the Waipa and King Country landscape for over 100 years.
 Our analysis indicates that additional prisoner places are required in the upper North Island.
 The prison site is large enough to support the existing prison and an additional facility.
 The Department already owns the land and, as such, the location offers effective use of our existing resources.